coolsoftwaretyler/ogdenstudios.xyz/_drafts/how-do-i-add-capistrano-to-an-existing-rails-app.md

 maybe had to add rbenv? gem 'capistrano-rbenv', '~> 2.1'

 maybe instead of all that i'll ust log in as trackerr-user

+added ssh public key from local to authoirzed hosts int rackerr user directory

+gave trackerr user access to tmp

+error: could not lock config file config: Permission denied

+set sudo chown trackerr-user -R trackerr since cap uses sudo to create some files and the user is locked out of them.

+capistrano has a new gem for dealing with master key https://github.com/virgoproz/capistrano-master-key

+or this one, rather: https://waiyanyoon.com/deploying-rails-5-2-applications-with-encrypted-credentials-using-capistrano/